WesleyyC/JavaScript-Chat/README.md

 #JavaScriptChat

 ####Introduction
-This are two JavaScript programs (server program and client program) run by node.js serving as chat room.
+This is a chat room program with two JavaScript programs (server program and client program) run by node.js.

+####Install Node.js
+As an asynchronous event driven framework, Node.js is designed to build scalable network applications and you can download it from [their website](http://nodejs.org/download/)

 ####Usage
 Need to install the net module and readline module first: